KV43: Contents

 The pharaoh's red stone sarcophagus, covered in yellow-filled text and figures, was still in place in the burial chamber.
 Its lid was propped up beside it, supported by slabs of stone and the sculpted wooden head of a cow.
 The sarcophagus and lid have a rounded head end and a square foot end.
 Nephthys, with arms raised, is on the head end, while Isis, in the same attitude, is at the feet.
 The sides depict the king with Anubis, accompanied by text.
 The sarcophagus only contained two wooden figures as the king's mummy had been found five years earlier among the royal mummies cached in KV35.

 The burial chamber also contained the body of a chariot, once covered in silver leaf, and decorated with scenes of the king slaying enemies, an archer's gauntlet made of red and green leather, parts of a colourful tapestry-woven garment with the name of Amenhotep II, black-painted statuettes of the king, fragments of stone vases, broken fan handles, and portions of a cedar wood throne.

 Inspection of the side chambers yielded varying results: Chamber Ja only contained a mass of linen wrappings from a mummy; Chamber Jb contained victual mummies of meat and birds; Chamber Jc contained broken jars and large quantities of grain; Chamber Jd contained masses of broken faience vessels and shabti, along with the unwrapped mummy of a young boy propped up against the wall.
 This boy is likely Prince Amenemhat, whose canopic jars were found in the tomb.
 Canopic jars of a Princess Tentamun were also found, indicating that she was once interred in her father's tomb.
 No trace of blocking or sealing was found at the entrances of these chambers so they were likely closed with wooden doors, long since looted, as evidenced by sockets, and a wooden lintel on Chamber Ja.

 Decoration

-Only two rooms in this tomb were decorated: the upper part of the well shaft, and the antechamber.
+Due to due to the untimely death of Thutmose IV, only two rooms in this tomb were decorated: the upper part of the well shaft, and the antechamber.
 The ceilings of both areas are decorated with yellow stars on a blue background.
 In the case of the well, only two walls are fully decorated: they begin with a kheker-frieze and the left wall depicts Thutmose before Osiris, Anubis, and Hathor.
 The other wall is unfinished and depicts Anubis.
 In the antechamber likewise only two walls are painted and have the same repeating decorative scheme of the king depicted before various gods.
 At some time in the late twentieth century, an unsuccessful attempt was made to cut out the head portrait of one of the figures of Hathor on the east wall.
 The damage is still visible today.

-The burial chamber is undecorated, likely due to the untimely death of Thutmose IV.